Kaysims/Grip-Club/README.md

 ## <u>Wireframes : </u>

-[Balsamiq wireframes](https://balsamiq.com/) created the template's for all pages for desktop, tablets and phones.
+[Balsamiq wireframes](https://balsamiq.com/) created the site template's for desktops, tablets and phones.
 Some changes have been made when making the site.

 <details><summary><b>This is the template for the hero image and About Us page</b></summary>